rodriguealcazar/yelp-dataset/Readme.md

 Once the app has finished, the path to the result file will be displayed.
 I had no time to look into ownership of the mounted volume so you will need `sudo` to access the result file.

+## Future work

+In a real life situation, there are a few things that would have to be done
+differently:

+ * dataset would live on shared storage like HDFS or S3 (or similar)
+ * dataset would be larger and Spark config would have to be tested and tuned to make sure the job works and performs (number of executors, memory, partitions, ...)
+ * dataset would have to be analyzed and cleaned up to optimize its usefulness
+ * sample dataset would be created to use in the integration test to make sure the application gives the expected results
+ * unit tests would be written for every SQL query

+As for answering the other questions, new classes simialar to `BusinessDataset` would be created to run the required queries.
+In terms of logic:

+ * businesses opened after 21:00 could be done by looking at each day's closing hours and keeping the max and then counting the number of businesses where the max is after 21:00.
+This would again require exploding the hours into rows.
+ * business with highest number of cool reviews would require loading the review dataset and joining it with the businesses on the business id.
+Once done it is simply a question of summing the cools grouping by business, state and city and getting the max.